-Internship also includes faculty supervision and instruction conducted through several mediums including a weekly conference seminar.
-In the seminar, conducted on campus, interns have the opportunity to gain valuable additional experience and skill development through several learning processes, two of which involve faculty performance critiques and collegial consultation.
+In addition, Practicum I and II include faculty supervision and instruction conducted through several mediums including a weekly conferences.
+One conference, generally lasting one hour is held weekly on site with the practicum supervisor.
+The other conference, referred to as "faculty supervision" is also conducted weekly and held on campus.
+In this latter "supervision session" practicum students have the opportunity to gain valuable additional experience and skill development through several learning processes, two of which involve faculty performance critiques and collegial consultation.

-- Your faculty internship supervisor will observe intern performance, including presentation of cases during seminar.
-Each presentation will be critiqued with respect to the quality of its content and the degree to which it adheres to professional standards of practice. - In the manner of a professional consultation, colleagues attending the session will be expected to similarly critique presentations of one another, agreeing with or offering alternative case analysis, treatment recommendations and counseling technique suggestions.
+- The faculty supervisor will observe student performance and participation, including (as the student moves into the later phase of Practicum II) presentation of cases.
+Each presentation will be critiqued with respect to the quality of its content and the degree to which it adheres to professional standards of practice. - In the manner of a professional consultation, other practicum students and interns (colleagues) attending the session critique each other's presentation, agreeing with or offering alternative case analysis, treatment recommendations and counseling technique suggestions.

-The internship involves the direct, on-site supervised internship experience which consists of a minimum of 800 clock hours that includes:
+Overall, Practicums I and II involve on-sit supervised experience which consists of a minimum of 100 clock hours that include:

-- ☑ (1) a minimum of 320 clock hours of direct clinical work with clients; - (2) a minimum of one hour per week of individual supervision with the on-site supervisor; and - (3) a minimum of 11⁄2 hours per week of faculty supervision via weekly internship conference seminars
+- \square (1) a minimum of 40 clock hours of direct clinical work with clients; - \square (2) a minimum of one hour per week of individual supervision with the on-site supervisor; and - ☑ (3) a minimum of 11⁄2 hours per week of faculty supervision via weekly internship conference seminars